 By following these simple tips, you can successfully manage and prevent sleep apnea and the other associated health conditions.

-Getting a good night’s rest is vital to good health, so if you’re not getting in a restful sleep, consider it a wake-up call to action.
+Getting a good night’s rest is vital for good health, so if you’re not getting in a restful sleep, consider it a wake-up call to action.
 If you’re concerned about sleep apnea, speaking with your doctor is your best bet.
-Knowing your risk factors is also important as it can help treat your sleep apnea when it’s at its mildest.
+Knowing your risk factors is also important as it can help detect your condition when it’s at its mildest.

 When it comes to high blood pressure – or hypertension – there are many factors that come into play: Diet, weight, smoking and alcohol use can all be attributed to your rising blood pressure.
 But does lack of sleep increase hypertension?
 In fact, it does.
 Getting a good night’s rest not only determines your energy level the next day, but plays a large role in hypertension.

 Tired, so tired, of waking up and moving to the couch to get a decent night’s rest?
 Your partner’s snoring may not just be disturbing your sleep – it may be a sign of an underlying sleep condition known as sleep apnea.
 People who suffer from the disorder may be at an increased risk of developing pneumonia, according to a recent study published in the Canadian Medical Association Journal.